react-navigation/react-navigation.github.io/versioned_docs/version-6.x/hello-react-navigation.md

 > The casing of the route name doesn't matter -- you can use lowercase `home` or capitalized `Home`, it's up to you.
 We prefer capitalizing our route names.

 > The only required configuration for a screen is the `name` and `component` props.
-You can read more about the other options available in the [stack navigator reference](stack-navigator.md).
+You can read more about the other options available in the [native stack navigator reference](native-stack-navigator.md).

 ### Configuring the navigator

 All of the route configuration is specified as props to our navigator.
 We haven't passed any props to our navigator, so it just uses the default configuration.

-Let's add a second screen to our stack navigator and configure the `Home` screen to render first:
+Let's add a second screen to our native stack navigator and configure the `Home` screen to render first:

 <samp id="hello-react-navigation-full" />